deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 To build and deploy the plugins, complete the following steps:

 ### Prerequisites
-1. IoT for Automotive Plugin Deployment Tool has been installed on your IoT for Automotive SaaS instance.
-Ask an administrator of the IoT for Automotive SaaS offering if it has not been done.
+1. The IoT for Automotive Plugin Deployment Tool must be installed on your IoT for Automotive SaaS instance.
+Contact the system administrator for your IoT for Automotive SaaS service to make a request to install it.
-1. IoT for Automotive Plugin Development Tool has been installed on your eclipse IDE according to <u>IoT for Automotive Plug-In Programmer's Guide</u>.
-Ask an administrator of your IoT for Automotive SaaS offering to get the guide and tool.
+1. The IoT for Automotive Plugin Development Tool must be installed on your eclipse IDE, as outlined in the <u>IoT for Automotive Plug-In Programmer's Guide</u>.
+To get access to the guide and the tool, contact your IBM IoT for Automotive system administrator.
-1. The Fleet Management Starter Application Git repository exists on your local environment.
-If you don't have, clone it by using the following console command.
+1. The Fleet Management Starter Application Git repository must be downloaded on your local environment.
+If you need to download the repository, you can clone it by using the following console command:
     ```
     git clone https://github.com/ibm-watson-iot/iota-starter-server-fm-saas.git
     ```